Cougs Online Toolkit

-- Endpoints should have Fireeye Endpoint Agent and Splunk Universal Forwarder software installed so endpoint logs can be monitored in ITS central logging server and monitoring server.
+- Endpoints should have Cortex XDR Endpoint Agent and Splunk Universal Forwarder software installed so endpoint logs can be monitored in the ITS central logging server and monitoring server.

-- Endpoints used by employees for processing, storage, and transmission of any WSU data requires full disk encryption on endpoints and on all data storage devices.
+- Endpoints used by employees for processing, storage, and transmission of any WSU data require full disk encryption on endpoints and on all data storage devices.

-- Processing, storage, and transmission of Regulated and WSU Confidential data from a remote site requires a VPN to facilitate the remote connectivity WSU internal resources.
+- Processing, storage, and transmission of Regulated and WSU Confidential data from a remote site require a VPN to facilitate the remote connectivity of WSU internal resources.

 - Processing, storage, and transmission of Public or WSU Internal data from the remote site to WSU internal resources should use SSL/TLS enabled applications.

 - Endpoints should have WSU data backed up to a storage location owned and maintained by a WSU IT department to ensure ongoing access and protection against loss of critical WSU data.